cajacko/writing/writing/no-voting.md

 Reading the news isn't a great idea, we talked about it have a strong contribution to unhappiness 😢.
 But there are other ways to have an informed vote.
 You could specifically go to read non biased articles, manifestos and debates.
 Problem is, none of these are particularly fun either 👎.
 They all involve super boring topics and you'd need to go through quite a lot to get a good idea of what each major party stands for.
 All of this takes time.

 When looking at the root problem of making the world a better place, I'd argue that the time I would spend to stay informed would be better spent doing something else to improve the world.
 Even if that time goes towards earning more money so that you can give to charity.
 Or building products and companies that improve peoples lives.
-These are things that are more fun for me to do, and I think has a greater impact on the world.
+These are things that are more fun for me to do, and I think have a greater impact on the world.

 ## Overall, is the benefit gained worth the consequences?